GENERAL SALES TERMS

 6. Filing a complaint does not constitute the basis for suspending the Seller’s further Goods’ deliveries or for suspending the Buyer’s payments.

 7. The statutory defects warranty period lasts for six (6) months from the Goods’ delivery date.

 8. The statutory warranty does not cover the following defects:

-b) defects of a product or goods manufactured by the Purchaser with the use of the Goods, even if the Goods were defective and the Purchaser could find the defect before processing it, with due diligence.
+b) defects of a product or goods manufactured by the Buyer with the use of the Goods, even if the Goods were defective and the Buyer could find the defect before processing it, with due diligence.

-9. The provisions of this point 7 exhaust all statutory warranty claims, unless the Seller fails to fulfil the defect removal obligation pursuant to paragraph 5 above.
+9. The provisions of this point VII exhaust all statutory warranty claims, unless the Seller fails to fulfil the defect removal obligation pursuant to paragraph 5 above.